-School Attendance Panel Meeting
+Attendance Panel Meeting

-I am writing to express concern regarding your child's [child's name] level of attendance at school which has now fallen to [x%] and to invite you to an Attendance Panel Meeting to discuss how we can help to improve the situation.
-The meeting will be with [Head Teacher or Attendance Officer] and [any other professional].
-Together we will identify the concerns and draw up a very brief Action Plan.
+I am writing to express concern regarding (child's name) level of attendance at school which has now fallen to (%) and to invite you to an Attendance Panel Meeting to discuss how we can improve the situation.
+The meeting will be with () and ()Together we will identify the concerns and draw up a very brief Action Plan.
 This will include a target for attendance and a review date.

-We are keen to help you to ensure that [child's name] attends school as regularly as possible and makes good progress in school.
-We would like to meet with you at [Time and date].
-If you are unable to attend for any reason please telephone me on [telephone number] and if necessary we will reschedule the meeting.
+We are keen to help you to ensure that (child's name) attends school as regularly as possible and makes good progress in school.
+We would like to meet with you at (time and date).
+If you are unable to attend for any reason please telephone me on [insert telephone number] and if necessary, we will reschedule the meeting.

-Please note that parents who refuse to cooperate with School Attendance Panels may be referred to the Wirral Attendance Service who may issue a Fixed Penalty Notice of £60 if paid within 21 days or £120 if paid within 28 days.
-Parents who do not pay the Fixed Penalty Notice may be prosecuted under Education Act 1996, Section 444 or the Local Authority may apply for an Education Supervision Order.
+Please note that parents who refuse to cooperate with Attendance Panel Meetings may be referred to the Attendance Service who may issue an Education Penalty Notice of £60 if paid within 21 days or £120 if paid within 28 days.
+Parents who do not pay the Education Penalty Notice may be prosecuted under Education Act 1996, Section 444.